liammcluckie/Low-Tide-Surf-Club/README.md

 - I also plan to use imagery on the modal that prompts visitors to sign up to the newsletter.

-- One of the website pages will be a surfers stories section where I will use imagery to tell a story about previous customers, primarily informing the visitor about what the business creates featuring previous products.
-As well as, showing the design process.
+- The about page titled 'Our Story' will use imagery to tell a story about the business.
+Primarily this will inform the visitor about what the business creates featuring previous products, as well as, showing the design process.

 - There will also be icon imagery included in the site, however, this will be minimal in order to still keep the aesthetic style consistent.